Sage-Bionetworks/sage-monorepo/apps/openchallenges/db-cli/README.md

 # DB Client

-This CLI is a tool to manage the content of the Challenge Registry MongoDB instance.
+This CLI is a tool to manage the content of the OpenChallenges MongoDB instance.

 ## Usage